JustinGaray/Florida-Electricity-Demand/README.md

 # Florida-Electricity-Demand
 ## Overview
-This project predicts a region's energy consumption in Florida, based off of its location, date, and the forecasted high and low temperatures within that day.
+This project predicts a region's energy consumption in Florida, based on its location, date, and the forecasted high and low temperatures within that day.
 I am currently a student at the University of Florida who is majoring in Sustainability and the Built Environment.
 Going in with the focus of making the world more sustainable,